-1) Virtual machine configuration in VMware
+1) Configuring and setting up the Virtual machine properly in VMware

 Simple Steps to Improve Virtual machine performance in VMware